shishiAPCS/shishiapcs.github.io/_posts/2023-10-08-CS-student-scores-reorganizer.md

     else if (score == 21) return 92.84;
     else if (score == 22) return 94.98;
     else if (score >= 23) return 95;
+    // If score does not meet any condition, return an error message return 'Error: Conversion Error';
 }

 function wrapStrings(arr) {